Virtually all plants sold today are grown in containers and, therefore, can be planted from spring and well into the summer.

 Perennial salvia is one of the best hummingbird plants out there.
 It loves the sun and makes a great cut flower.
 Could you ask for more?
 Not a wide range of colours; mostly red.

-And you know what?
-She will be right.
 Cut flowers, as the “Home Ecology of Flowers” study suggests, can be life transforming.
-Welcome to the new you.
+It’s time to welcome those blooms.

 Mark Cullen is an expert gardener, author, broadcaster and tree advocate